yeoman/generator-backbone/readme.md

 ## Options

 * `--coffee`

   Generate scaffolds in CoffeeScript.
-  RequireJS is not supported with `--coffee` option for now.
+By default check if project uses CoffeeScript.

+* `--requirejs`

+  Generate scaffolds using RequireJS (AMD) Loader.
+By default check if project uses RequireJS.

 * `--skip-install`